LLC Purchase Agreement: Everything You Need to Know

 Based on the state law governing the transfer of interest ownership, you can proceed to notify the other members of your LLC, by writing, that you desire to sell your interests.
 Some states forbid the transfer of LLC interests.
 Instead, they demand that the LLC be dissolved and its members be paid their entitlements.

 After the LLC is dissolved, the remaining members of the LLC, who wish to continue, can go ahead and form another LLC.
 Depending on the law of your LLC's home state, you can either provide a copy of the sales agreement between you and the other party or request for a buyout.

 If you do not have an operating agreement or the members can't agree on provisions, you may have to petition your state's civil court to have a judge set a price for your membership interest.

 What Do I Need to Know Before Buying an LLC?

 Before you do a membership interests transfer, you ought to compose articles of amendment indicating the changes in LLC membership.
 Then, you should file the articles of amendment with your LLC's home state.
 A registered agent is required to boost the corporate image of your LLC.
 Several clients attest to the usefulness of the broad-scoped, online tools and solutions provided to help with the management of your LLC.

 Do your research before purchasing a membership interest in an LLC.
 Do a credit check and consult with the Secretary of State.
 It's worth spending a couple thousand dollars in legal fees to know what you're getting into.
 Document everything.
 Templates for transfers of ownership can be found online.

 If you need help with your LLC purpose statement, post your legal need at UpCounsel's marketplace.
-UpCounsel accepts only the top 5 percent of lawyers to its site, lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+UpCounsel accepts only the top 5 percent of lawyers to its site, lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.